luisrodriguezror/project4/README.md

 - Encode categorical variables and normalize numerical features.

 ### Analysis
-- Perform various analyses such as aggregation, correlation, comparison, and summary statistics.
+- Perform various analyses like aggregation, correlation, comparison, and summary statistics.
 - Visualize the data using plots to reveal insights and trends.

 ## Understanding the Problem

 ### Customer Segmentation
-**How can we segment customers based on their purchasing behavior, demographics, and preferences to tailor marketing campaigns?**
+**How can we group customers based on their shopping behavior, demographics, and preferences to tailor marketing campaigns?**

 - **Machine Learning Approach**: Clustering
   - Clustering is an unsupervised learning technique that groups similar data points together.
 In this case, customers are the data points, and their attributes (age, gender, purchase history, etc.) are the features.